IFT Notes for Level I CFA® Program

 - Broader economic conditions: Credit spreads widen in a weak economy and narrow in a strong economy.

-- Broker-dealers’ willingness to provide sufficient capital for market listing: Unlike stocks that primarily trade on exchanges, bonds trade over the counter.
+- Funding availability in the financial sector: Unlike stocks that primarily trade on exchanges, bonds usually trade over the counter.
 Brokers and dealers are market makers in the debt market.
-At times of crisis as seen during the post-2008 period, many broker-dealer firms either closed down or were acquired.
-The capital available for making markets reduced substantially.
+Yield spreads are narrow when brokers-dealers provide sufficient capital.
+However, at times of crisis as seen during the post-2008 period, many broker-dealer firms either closed down or were acquired.
+The capital available for making markets reduced substantially leading to wider spreads.

-- Market supply and demand: If the supply is more and demand is less, credit spreads will widen.
+- General market supply and demand: If the supply is more and demand is less, credit spreads will widen.
 Conversely, if the demand is high and supply is low, then spreads tighten.

 How changes in spread affect the price and return of a bond: